 If BTR is to make a difference to the PRS in this country then it needs to draw upon not just commercial examples of great customer service, but also cultural examples from around the world.
 Each of us knows instinctively when we receive great service.
 We know it because we can feel the integrity and sincerity behind the actions.
 You can't fake great service.

 There's no doubt that, in the Western sphere, great service comes at a cost.
-But in Japan it's a cultural imperative with omotenashi being the beginning and end of what's expected.
+But in Japan, it's a cultural imperative with omotenashi being the beginning and end of what's expected.
 Not the goal.
-If BTR is to make a difference, the philosophy behind omotenashi should be our starting point.
+If BTR is to make a difference, the philosophy and principles behind omotenashi should be the starting point from which we build our reputation.